 Describe the top 2-3 presentation principles you learned from Garr Reynolds's TED Talk.
 What strategies do you plan to incorporate into your own oral presentation?

-In the rest of this chapter, we're going to explore the elements that go into good traditional oral presentations as well as look specifically at one other common types of presentation: the Poster Presentation.
+In the rest of this chapter, we're going to explore the elements that go into two types of presentations: the traditional oral presentation and the poster presentation.
 There might even be some stories and a video or two.
 So take a deep, cleansing breath, put on some soothing music, and get ready to find your presentation zen.